This is a rather long title but I have to confess it is influenced by a podcast I listened to.

 I can say from experience that when I built a list of 50,000 subscribers, I earned that much.

-So although he claims the average is $2 per subscriber I would lower my expectations to $1 per subscriber.
+So although he claims the average is $2 per subscriber I would lower my expectations to $1 per subscriber at first.

 I do however understand what he meant and the results he shared are based on the quality of the audience.

-The number of subscribers really does not matter but it’s their quality in addition to the relationship you have with them that does.
+The number of subscribers really does not matter but it's the quality in addition to the relationship you have with your audience that does.

 He does, however, say that you achieve the level of $2 per subscriber on ladder rung two.

 The first rung does not have a monetization plan.
 So if you're following this plan you should not expect to earn much during the first 3 – 6 months.

 I think this is a good buffer because my experience has taught me that people who turn to the internet, looking to earn an additional income expect to earn it right away.